sigcsets/sigcse2022/pages/schedule_index.md

 ## Creating the SIGCSE TS 2021 Schedule

 The Symposium and Program Chairs spent a great deal of time over the past few months attending other virtual conferences, talking with our planning company, and getting input from various parts of our community regarding possible formats and schedules for the Technical Symposium.
 There were many aspects of other virtual conferences that we felt could work well for the Technical Symposium.
 For example, ASEE's (American Society for Engineering Education) 2020 Virtual Conference was the first conference that the chairs attended this summer that had authors upload prerecorded videos and then use the presentation time primarily for Q&A.  We felt that this model would provide our community with more of what we wanted - interaction with other attendees.
-We plan to make the prerecorded presentations available before the conference at the same time that the papers become available in the ACM Digital Library so that attendees can watch the content when it is convenient for them and then come with questions to the paper sessions.
+We plan-make the prerecorded presentations available before the conference at the same time that the papers become available in the ACM Digital Library so that attendees can watch the content when it is convenient for them and then come with questions-the paper sessions.

 We also were keenly aware that most (if not all) of our colleagues would likely still be teaching during the Symposium.
 Some schools are still deciding if Spring Break will even happen.
-Also, with anticipated lower registration fees and no travel costs, we hope that more of our K-12 and community college colleagues will be able to join us.
+Also, with anticipated lower registration fees and no travel costs, we hope that more of our K-12 and community college colleagues will be able-join us.
 Therefore, we decided that a "normal" Symposium schedule (e.g. 10:00am-4:00pm) probably would not be best for us.

 The "split band" block schedule was inspired by ICSE 2020 (International Conference on Software Engineering).
-However, while ICSE utilized three bands (Atlantic, Pacific, and Indian), we felt a two-band schedule would work better for us, due to the amount of content we would have and the geographic breakdown of most attendees.
+However, while ICSE utilized three bands (Atlantic, Pacific, and Indian), we felt a two-band schedule would work better for us, due-the amount of content we would have and the geographic breakdown of most attendees.
 We placed Block B later in the evening Eastern Time so that K-12 colleagues from all North American time zones could theoretically attend that block, along with making things a bit nicer for our Australasian colleagues.

-We understand that not all blocks are at optimal times for all time zones.
-To address this, our plan is to record all live sessions and make them available on-demand through the virtual platform throughout the Symposium and after the conclusion of the event.
+We understand that not all blocks are at optimal times for all time zones. -address this, our plan is-record all live sessions and make them available on-demand through the virtual platform throughout the Symposium and after the conclusion of the event.

-The large supporter block in between the two technical sessions allows us to highlight the contributions of sponsor organizations to the SIGCSE community appropriately.
-We are asking our sponsors and exhibitors to create unique and informative sessions during these slots so that the SIGCSE community can have all the benefits of the exhibit hall we know and love.
+The large supporter block in between the two technical sessions allows us-highlight the contributions of sponsor organizations-the SIGCSE community appropriately.
+We are asking our sponsors and exhibitors-create unique and informative sessions during these slots so that the SIGCSE community can have all the benefits of the exhibit hall we know and love.

-Thank you all for your patience as we navigate a whole new way to run the Technical Symposium!
+Thank you all for your patience as we navigate a whole new way-run the Technical Symposium!
 We are very excited for the possibilities that a virtual platform gives us, even if we are still disappointed we cannot all be together in person.

 Please let us know if you have any questions or concerns!